thecancerus/wp-fase/README.md

 ## Immediate TODO

-- Add proper processing and output formatting for `add_action` and `add_filter`
+- Override CSS styling for HTML

 ## Planned Features

 - Split output into multiple files
 	- broken down by actions, filters, files
 - Speficiy a single file for output on the command line
-- Override CSS styling for HTML